Muckle Flugga Lighthouse is the most northerly lighthouse in the UK. It was established in 1854 and built by Thomas and David Stevenson.

+To prevent this happening again, the lightroom in the permanent tower needed to be raised.
 When the Board of Trade finally asked the Commissioners to prepare plans for a permanent lighthouse on Muckle Flugga, they unanimously reverted to their original preference for Lamba Ness.
 It was only after several discussions that they agreed finally on Muckle Flugga.
-Orders to proceed with the work were given in June 1855.
-A 64 foot high brick tower was built, with foundations sunk ten feet into the rock, and a permanent light appeared on 1 January 1858.
+Orders to proceed with the work were given in June 1855 and a 64 foot high brick tower was built, with foundations sunk ten feet into the rock, and the permanent light appeared on 1 January 1858.

 The Commissioners declined to reduce the thickness of the tower walls below 3½ft, or risk weakening the foundations by using local stone for rubble or reducing the depth of the foundations; but they agreed to have an iron pedestal in place of stone, and to reduce the size of the cornice.
 In spite of all possible economies, Muckle Flugga cost £32,000.

 That they built well, was proved over the succeeding years, when the seas broke over the rocks for 21 hours continuously, sweeping away one gate pillar and dislodging another, and blocks of stone 2ft square were rushed over the court as if they had been wood.

 Minor alterations were made mainly for the convenience of the lightkeepers.
 Experience had shown that the high walls built for shelter caused strong whirls of wind in the courtyard and interfered with the lightkeepers look out.